aenneb/aenneb.github.io/index.md

 I try to keep tweeting as [aabrielma](https://twitter.com/aabrielma).
 You'll find some of my interviews about specific articles below.

+# What's new

+- **Tracking 2 pleasures**: Can people keep track of more than one pleasure in parallel?
+A classic psychophysics experiment tests people's ability to report one of several image's pleasure as well as their combined pleasures.
+The project is already [on GitHub]() and was pre-registered on [OSF]().
+We are revising the paper to be published in Psychonomic Bulletin & Review.
+- **Intense beauty requires intense pleasure** (at least on average): If beauty is a kind of pleasure, the inability to experience pleasure will prevent beauty experiences.
+We collected beauty ratings for the 900 [OASIS images]() and anhedonia scores from more than 750 mTurk workers.
+The beauty ratings are available on [GitHub](), and the paper is currently under review at Frontiers in Psychology.
+- **How much would you pay for beauty?**: Can we translate aesthetic pleasure to monetary value?
+Is there a common value currency across domains?
+We use an auction task to assess whether people use a consistent value currency for aesthetic, food, and monetary rewards.

 # Publications

 [Google Scholar](https://scholar.google.com/citations?user=83buWAcAAAAJ&hl=en) has conveniently listed all my publications, including theses.